-- 4.1 The Council monitors planning applications throughout the year, including six-monthly site visits to establish progress on site.
-The data collected on housing approvals and completions feeds into the Council's Authority Monitoring Report (AMR)1 which is published on an annual basis. - 4.2 Monitoring consists of site visits to development sites and engaging with developers where necessary to understand delivery rates and completion targets. - 4.3 This section looks at the Council's past housing delivery performance, the extent to which permissions for development are granted, and the average timescales for housing development to commence and complete.
+- 4.1 The Council monitors planning applications throughout the year, including six-monthly site visits to establish progress on site and engagement with developers where necessary to understand delivery rates and completion targets.
+The data collected on housing approvals and completions feeds into the Council's Authority Monitoring Report (AMR)1 which is published on an annual basis. - 4.3 This section looks at the Council's past housing delivery performance, the extent to which permissions for development are granted, and the average timescales for housing development to commence and complete.